Please note: These links take you to external websites. The National Centre of Excellence for Islamic Studies is not responsible for their content.

 This site is developed by the NSW Department of Education and Training, University of Technology Sydney, and Office of the Board of Studies NSW, in partnership with the Queensland Government, Australian Multicultural Foundation, Migration Heritage Centre NSW and Australia Council for the Arts.

-Curriculum Corporation is a major provider of curriculum materials and services in Australia, and specialists in educational project management at national and international levels.
+Education Services Australia is a major provider of curriculum materials and services in Australia, and specialists in educational project management at national and international levels.

 Diversity: An Educational Advantage - Online Teacher Support